Südavia

-Südavia was a German regional airline based in Munich operating 1984–1990.
+Südavia was a German regional airline based in Munich operating in the years 1984-1990.

 History

-In 1984 a charter airline was founded in Munich under the name BN Rent-a-Plane.
-The name was changed to Südavia Fluggesellschaft in 1984 with scheduled services between Munich and Saarbrücken using Beech 90 aircraft.
-Further operations in 1984 included service to Verona, Italy.
-In 1986 services to Pisa begun and the fleet was expanded to include the larger Beech 200.
+In 1984 an air-taxi company named BN Rent-a-Plane was founded in Munich.
+On 14 June 1984 the corporate name was changed to Südavia Fluggesellschaft mbH and scheduled services between Munich and Saarbrücken using Beech 90 aircraft were started in the month of August.
+Further operations in 1984 included regular flights to Verona (Italy).
+In 1986 schedules to Pisa begun and the fleet was expanded to include the larger Beech 200.
 At the end of 1987, the Dornier 228 was introduced and services to Strasbourg were begun.